Anthidium manicatum: Description and identification

-Anthidium manicatum is originally an Old World bee.
-It has a wingspan around 20 mm, with a body length of about 11–13 mm for females, and 14–17 mm for males.
+Anthidium manicatum has a wingspan around 20 mm, with a body length of about 11–13 mm for females, and 14–17 mm for males.
 The males are substantially larger than females.

 A. manicatum bees are black and covered with yellow-grey hairs.
 Their faces and abdomens are covered in yellow spots.
-A male A. manicatum has a black head and thorax, coated with short yellowish-brown hairs.
+A male has a black head and thorax, coated with short yellowish-brown hairs.
 The cheeks below the antennae, a small spot behind each eye, a bilobate spot on the clypeus, and the mandibles (except the apex) are yellow.
 The wings are dusky in color.
 The abdomen is black with grey hairs, with a band of brown hairs at each segment's apex, as well as along the lateral margins.
 This feature distinguishes male A. manicatum from New World Anthidium species.
 A yellow spot is on each side of the segments except the seventh.
 A second pair of spots is often seen on the disks of the fourth and fifth segments.
 A spine occurs on each side of the sixth and seventh segments at the apex, the seventh having a third thin spine in the middle.
 The legs exhibit variegation of yellow and are covered with grey hairs.

-A female A. manicatum is smaller in size than the male, but has a similar color pattern.
+A female is smaller than the male, but has a similar color pattern.
 The abdominal spots are smaller and the apex is rounded.
 Female legs are almost completely black, with very small yellow spots.
-The anterior sides of the tarsal segments of each leg of female A. manicatum have fine, soft and small white-colored hairs.
+The anterior sides of the tarsal segments of each leg of a female have fine, soft and small white-colored hairs.
 This pilosity occurs in most species of Anthidium in the Western Palearctic region.

 Males of A. manicatum resemble A. maculosum in appearance.
 The two species have similar spiniform pygidia, as well as largely rounded sixth sterna (although that of A. manicatum is more so).

 Distribution and habitat

-A. manicatum is found in parts of Europe, Asia, North Africa, and North America.
-It has also recently been documented in the Canary Islands, and South American countries such as Argentina, Brazil, Paraguay, and Uruguay.
-As of 2006, this species is also now established in New Zealand.
+A. manicatum is native to parts of Europe, Asia, and North Africa.
+It is now also found in North America, South American countries such as Argentina, Brazil, Paraguay, and Uruguay, the Canary Islands, and New Zealand (where it was found to be established in 2006).

 This insect was accidentally introduced into the United States from Europe sometime prior to 1963, when it was discovered in New York.
 It has since spread from the northeastern U.S. and southeastern Canada across the United States to California, where it was first collected in 2007.
 This species' tendency to occupy ready-made nesting sites, usually movable objects, allows it to spread to new locations easily.

 In Europe, this species is normally found in gardens, fields, and meadows in the southern part of Wales and England, but is localized in other places within the United Kingdom, where they can be seen from May to September.
 A. manicatum is the only species of the genus Anthidium that can be found in England.